SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ## voice

 Voice is a grammatical feature category which changes the valency of a verb and thus semantic roles of the arguments.
+Grammatical voice is either active or passivelike.
+The active voice is the default, unmarked voice.
+Passivelike voices are voices which decrease the valency by demoting an argument.
-Demoting an argument is dropping it or realizing it in some less central way Passivelike voices are voices which decrease the valency by demoting an argument.
+Demoting an argument is dropping it or realizing it in some less central way.

+### passivelike voices

+#### valency > 1

+##### passive and antipassive.

-The passive voice is the passivelike voice for nominative-accusative languages which demotes A1 and A2->A1 (thus C2->C1) The antipassive voice is the passivelike voice for ergative-absolutive languages which demotes A2 and A1->A1 (thus C2->C1) For both the passive and antipassive voice, the item that is not demoted keeps its thematic role.
+The passive voice is the passivelike voice for nominative-accusative languages.
+The antipassive voice is the passivelike voice for ergative-absolutive languages.
+The passive voice demotes A1 and A2 -> A1.
+The antipassive voice demotes A2 and A1 -> A1.
+Both the passive and antipassive voice result in C2 -> C1.
+For both the passive and antipassive voice, the item that is not demoted keeps its thematic role.
 Thus, the passive voice can also be said to make the subject into a patient.

+##### middle

 The middle voice is a passivelike voice where A1 is both the agent and the patient.

-encoding the mapping semantic roles related to agency over grammatical relations.
 Grammatical voice is generally realized on verbs/VPs.
-The two most common grammatical voices are active and passive.
-In the active voice, the subject is the agent.
-In the passive voice, the subject is not the agent (e.g. patient, them) The mediopassive voice is a grammatical voice that merges the middle voice and the passive voice.
+The mediopassive voice is a grammatical voice that merges the middle voice and the passive voice.

+#### valency = 1

+The impersonal passive voice is the only passivelike voice which applies to monovalent verbs.
-The impersonal passive voice reduces the valency of an intransitive verb to zero.
+The impersonal passive voice reduces the valency of an monovalent verb to zero.

-The generative grammar/chomskyan approach is to see an object as the DP complement of a verb.
+Some languages may achieve an effect similar to the impersonal passive voice by inserting a dummy element.